 Solid Waste service

-- City garbage and recycling pickup continue as scheduled.
+- City garbage collection continues as scheduled.

 Gastonia Police and Fire